 To close Incognito tabs, press the switch tabs button.
 Incognito tabs will appear on a black screen on the page under the Incognito logo.
 Press the “x” in the corner of each tab to close it.

-How to Deactivate Private Browsing
+How to Deactivate Private Browsing on Your iPhone

 You can also entirely deactivate private browsing with a change of your phone’s settings.
 To disable private browsing, do this: